 - Navigate to Engagement > Scoring.

-- For Step 1, you can either run scoring against ALL of your contacts or click Edit to select a specific Target Group.
+- For Step 1, you can either run scoring against ALL of your contacts or click Edit to select a Target Group.

 - For Step 2, click Edit for each letter grade.